Monday, June 29, 2026

 odd-looking cake-like dish were not cherries,

-if it it should have been obvious (wink wink) that
+and this should have been obvious (wink wink!)--

-the different faces Ginger made as she kept
+the faces Ginger made as she kept repeating the story

-strawberries (and some Cool Whip, and, for good
+strawberries (also some Cool Whip, and, for good

-as well).
-Oh, and Ginger’s shop turned out to be
+Oh, and Ginger’s shop turned out to be much bigger

-much bigger than a few dimly lit red, white and
+than a few dimly lit red, white and blue patriotic

 a huge warehouse filled with exotic-looking